Skip to content

 Dockerfile: docker/worker/Dockerfile

-Run locally (for external mode):
+Run locally (for production-like behavior without ECS):

 VEGA_SCAN_EXECUTION_MODE=external python scripts/run-scan-worker.py